vmware-archive/concourse-pipeline-samples/concourse-pipeline-patterns/gated-pipelines/01-simple/README.md

-# A very simple gated pipeline
+# A simple gated CI pipeline

 In Concourse, a job requires to be manually triggered by default, as long as none of its resources specify the "[trigger: true](http://concourse.ci/get-step.html#trigger)" parameter.